| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 An example of a mesh containing barrier information for use with sim_ays_covar_spde.
 Also derived from global administrative boundaries data (http://gadm.org).
 Details on creation provided in the data-raw folder of this package in the survey_mesh.R file.
 Includes the set of barrier triangles needed to use the barrier approach, barrier polygons for plotting and the set of triangles in the barrier.

-This function allows a series of sampling design settings to be set and tested on the simulated population.
-True population values are compared to stratified estimates of abundance.
+This function allows a series of sampling design settings to be tested on a simulated population.
+True population values are compared to stratified estimates of abundance using a user-specified number of simulated surveys.

 sim |